gustavkarlsson/krate/README.md

 ## Including

-Krate is hosted on Jitpack.
+Krate is hosted on JitPack.
 Here's how you include it in your gradle project:

 **Step 1.** Add the JitPack repository to your build file: